Florida High-Speed Collision Attorneys

 And in the case of a high-speed collision, emergency personnel on the scene may have a more difficult time removing the driver.
 If a "Jaws of Life" has to be called in to extract the injured, precious time is lost that can make the difference between life and death.
 There is also a small chance that a high-speed impact could result in the vehicle erupting in fire.

 When insurance adjusters come around, you can be sure they will look at the damage caused and calculate the speed travelled.
-The at-fault driver can be the individual who chooses to break the law and speed meaning they are more likely to be charged with causing an accident.
+The at-fault driver can be the individual who chooses to break the law and speed meaning they are more likely to be charged with causing a crash.

-A Jacksonville car accident injury attorney is knowledgeable in handling crashes of this type.
+A car accident injury attorney is knowledgeable in handling crashes of this type.
 The fault and aggressiveness of the other driver may depend on just how fast he was speeding.
 Our investigation can make the difference in proving your claim against the at-fault speeding driver.